 “I am a firm supporter of anything that helps you look good, feel good so you can out do good with style,” said Williams.
 Before owning her company, Dr. Geneva Speaks, LLC, Williams led the United Way in metropolitan Detroit, founded City Connect Detroit—an innovative national model of public-private cooperation—and launched Figure Skating in Detroit, a leadership development program for girls.
 She raised millions of dollars for community change initiatives, and served as a university professor and as superintendent of a public-school system.

 Today, Williams hosts a weekly podcast, Ignite2Impact, on iTunes, and iHeart Radio— featuring insightful conversations with innovative leaders in business, nonprofits, government and the arts.
 She’s a native of Neptune Township, N.J., and an alumna of Morgan State University who also earned a doctorate in education from Wayne State University.
 Recently, she was honored as a Golden Soror of Alpha Kappa Alpha Sorority.
 She blogs about leadership, volunteerism and vibrant living on her website, drgenevaspeaks.com.

 Hair Talk with JoJo the Hair Care Expert

 Beauty and Barber

-When hair is on your mind, drop JoJo a line.
-Terry’s Place has been Detroit’s eyebrow capitol for over 50 years.
-Your beauty is our beauty.
-If hair is on your mind, drop JoJo a line.
+Remember, when your hair is on your mind, drop JoJo a line.
+Terry’s Place is the largest black-owned wig salon in Detroit.
+We want to take your look to the next level.
+When you look good, we look good.
 Visit Terry’s Place online at www.terryswigsandlashes.com or on Facebook.
 Email email@example.com or stop by Terry’s Place at 19139 Livernois Ave., Detroit, Mich.
 48221.
-We’re open six days a week, for your convenience.
-To schedule an appointment, please call (313)863-4014.
+We’re open six days a week.
+Please call (313)863-4014.